Powerlearnproject/se-day1-assignment-Kins254/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of crafting questions or statements to get the best response from AI models. its importance includes: it is time-saving.
+It maximizes quality output, that is, by providing a more accurate and relevant response.
+Creative Exploration, prompt engineering opens up possibilities for creative exploration by experimenting with different prompts to see how the model responds.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Answer:
+vague prompt: what is prompt engineering?
+Improved prompt: Hello chatGPT.
+Can you help me come up with a question on vague prompting, please make it clear, specific, and concise in a way that my examiner can understand,also explain why the improved prompt is more effective, thanks. with this, chatGPT  gives me an accurate and more effective answer to the above question(this question) where I have specified to it that the answer should be clear, specific and concise so that my examiner can understand and probably give me a good grade,